bavelsoft/broccolis/doc/HOWTO.md

 }
 ```

-It doesn't matter where you put these annotations,
+The class and methods you annotate don't matter so much,
-so long as the @FluentSender annotation is inside of the element annotated by the @FluentActor.
+but the @FluentSender annotated methods must be members of the @FluentActor annotated class,
+and it's best to annotate methods that contain the corresponding initialization.

 After you do this and build your project,
 you should then see a generated class for your actor,